Brickworks/Nucleus/docs/contribute.md

 ## Adding to documentation
 Nucleus documentation is powered by [MkDocs](https://www.mkdocs.org/), the backend that builds markdown files into a beautiful website.
-Whenever changes to get pushed to `master`, MkDocs is run via GitHub Actions and serves the result at [brickworks.github.io/Nucleus/](https://brickworks.github.io/Nucleus/).
+Whenever changes to get pushed to `main`, MkDocs is run via GitHub Actions and serves the result at [brickworks.github.io/Nucleus/](https://brickworks.github.io/Nucleus/).